 Any decent Bluetooth® scanning app should be able to connect to the device and show the notification values.

-The MultiGeiger companion app was specifically made for the MultiGeiger.
+Known to work well is the nordic® nRF Connect app, which should be available for iOS and Android.
+More infos about the Android app can be found here on github.